HomeProductionCropsHow to Completely Control Weeds In Cassava Farms for 25% increase in...

 Read also: What is Soil Tillage, Types of Soil Tillage and the Effects on Soil and Crops?

 Canavalia ensiformis is another leguminous fallow plant.
 This is effective against spear grass and other stubborn weeds.
 However, the leaves drop earlier.
 Usually, 4-5 months after planting.
 After this period, if weeds receive enough sunlight they will grow abundantly.
-So, in areas with two wet seasons, it is advisable to grow Canavalia ensiformis, twice in a year.
-Early in the first and second wet seasons.
+So, in areas with two wet seasons, it is advisable to grow Canavalia ensiformis, twice a year, early in the first and second wet seasons.

 IN SUMMARY

 Weeds control in cassava farms can be very problematic, but you should be able to sustainably and effectively control weeds in cassava farms.
 Just follow the directions given.
-If you have any question, you may ask in comment.
+If you have any questions, you may ask in a comment.

 Reference: